porsche-design-system/porsche-design-system/docs/bundling.md

 ```

 This results in `themeDarkElectric` is treeshaken but `themeDark` will be in the bundle even when there is no usage of it in App.tsx.
+Using Object.assign instead of spreed makes no difference.